Ethanwhh/Ethanwhh/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently starting a business now.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Agent and LLM.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on entrepreneurship.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Hardware technology.
-- 💬 Ask me about ...
+- 💬 Ask me about entrepreneurship or Computer Science.
-- 📫 How to reach me: ...
+- 📫 How to reach me:
-- 😄 Pronouns: ...
+- 😄 Pronouns: Ethan(whh)
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I like to make friends and explore the future together.

 <div>
   <img align="right" width="40%" src="https://owlbertsio-resized.s3.amazonaws.com/Popper.psd.full.png">
 </div>